makimo/guide/python_syntax.md

 4. [Example Google Style Python Docstrings]( https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)

-Regarding usage of comments and docstrings, the basic rule is this:
+The rule of thumb is to use docstrings whenever documenting public interface.
-Whenever documenting public interface (not necessarily for end-user) use docstrings; when explaining inner-workings of the code - use comments.
+Comments should be left to such cases as laying out a structure and inner-workings of the code with the expectation that they help the programmer modifying this particular file or module.

 #### 8.1 Google Style Example